common-fate/docs-archive/docs/granted/troubleshooting.md

 If you are tyring to use `pass`, [make sure you followed the instructions](./recipes/pass.md).
 Note that `export GPG_TTY=$(tty)` must have been executed in the current shell so that you can be asked for your password.

+## Granted stopped working (Windows)

+On Windows in WSL2, Granted can sometimes stop working completely.
+The solution is to reboot.

 ## Other issues

 If you have any other issues with Granted please [send us a message on Slack](https://join.slack.com/t/commonfatecommunity/shared_invite/zt-q4m96ypu-_gYlRWD3k5rIsaSsqP7QMg) and we'll help you out.
 Alternatively, you can also shoot us a [Twitter message](https://twitter.com/CommonFateTech).